VertexF/ObsidianNotes/Vaulty/6 - Main Notes/Setting up a staging buffer.md

 vkUnmapMemory(device, stagingBufferMemory);
 ```

 Okay so the **createBuffer** is a help function that creates a buffer, selects the memory type and binds it.
-You can find more about that in the [[Setting up the a buffer]] and [[Setting up the allocating buffer memory]] The arguments for this function are:
+You can find more about that in the [[Setting up the a buffer]] and [[Allocating data to a buffer]] The arguments for this function are:
 1) **VkDeviceSize** which takes in the size of the buffer.
 2) **VkBufferUsageFlags** This tells the function what the buffer is going to be used for.
 3) **VkMemoryPropertyFlags** This tell the function the memory type we are interested in.